Hero

 | CEO (Interrupt) | Claim the Title Belt immediately | Can be played on any player's turn; draw a replacement card |

-| Referee (Interrupt) | Cancel any action, including flipping a Roshambo result | Can be played on any player's turn; draw a replacement card |
+| Referee (Interrupt) | A: Reverse a Roshambo result — B: Cancel any action — C: Draw a replacement card (regular turn) | Can be played on any player's turn; always draws a replacement card |

 | Loose Cannon | All players pass their hand to the active player on their left | Belt moves to you if the champion ends with fewer cards |